googleapis/google-cloud-python/packages/django-google-spanner/README.md

 This feature uses a column name that starts with an underscore (`_order`) which Spanner doesn't allow.

+### Schema migrations

+Spanner has some limitations on schema changes which you must respect:

+* Renaming tables and columns isn't supported.
+* A column's type can't be changed.
+* A table's primary key can't be altered.
+* Migrations aren't atomic since django-spanner doesn't support transactions.

 ### Computations that yield FLOAT64 values can't be assigned to INT64 columns

 Spanner [doesn't support this](https://github.com/googleapis/python-spanner-django/issues/331).